top of page

 Coleccion de sellos para lacre antiguo.
 Antique seal stamp from Italy.

-With minor reservations, this seal may be attributed to a member of the Reinhart zu Thurnfels und Ferklehen family.
-The hesitation arises from a small heraldic detail: the flow of the river in the engraved arms runs in the opposite direction to that shown in some printed representations.
-Such variations, however, are not uncommon in seals and later reproductions.
+This seal can be attributed to a member of the Reinhart zu Thurnfels und Ferklehen family.
+We can notice, however, that the flow of the river in the engraved arms runs in the opposite direction to that shown in some printed representations.
+Such variations are not uncommon in seals and later reproductions.
 More decisive is the crest, which depicts a lion between two wings, a distinctive and consistent element of the Reinhart zu Thurnfels und Ferklehen arms.
 This feature strongly supports the identification.
 The family belonged to the Austrian baronial (Freiherr) nobility and was primarily associated with civil and administrative service rather than military or court life.
 Its most notable member was Ignaz Freiherr Reinhart zu Thurnfels und Ferklehen (1782–1843), born in Innsbruck and later active in Vienna.
-Trained in law, he entered the Imperial House Archives in 1806 and rose through the ranks to become Director of the Imperial House, Court and State Archives in 1840.
+Trained in law, he entered the Imperial House Archives in 1806 and rose through the ranks to become Director of the Imperial House, Court and State Archives.

 Petschaft.
 Wappen Freiherr Reinhart zu Thurnfels und Ferklehen.